 - Benefits sufferers of arthritis and asthma.

 - Twisting your entire body along its vertical axis, unblocks and disperses Qi within the liver and gall bladder channels, helping to relieve headaches, migraine and pain in the eyes.
 When you calm these channels, you can calm the pain

 Ensure the movement of the torso come from the spine and not the hips.

 The breath adheres to the back

 and is absorbed into the spine”

-For the full routine of Basic Tiandi Qigong click this link so you can practice daily in the comfort of your home.
-Order your DVD today.
+For the full routine of Basic Tiandi Qigong order your DVD so you can practice daily in the comfort of your home.